-Power factor
+Power Factor

-Equation (4.78) applies for a purely resistive circuit, however, when an inductor and a capacitor are involved in the circuit, the phase between the voltage and the current influences the power supplied by the source; ‘‘ the current and the emf aren’t pushing and pulling together, the source delivers less energy to the circuit.‘‘ (Knight, 2016, p.
+Equation (4.78) applies for a purely resistive circuit, however, when an inductor and a capacitor are involved in the circuit the phase between the voltage and the current influences the power supplied by the source; ‘‘ the current and the emf aren’t pushing and pulling together, the source delivers less energy to the circuit.‘‘ (Knight, 2016, p.
 920).

 The integration calculation is the same as done earlier for the resistor: